SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-jquery-fullcalendar-script-to-spfx.md

 - **WebPart** as the client-side component to create
 - **Tasks calendar** as your web part name
 - **Shows tasks in the calendar view** as your web part description
-- **No javaScript web framework** as the starting point to build the web part
+- **No JavaScript web framework** as the starting point to build the web part

 ![SharePoint Framework Yeoman generator with the default choices](../../../../images/fullcalendar-yeoman.png)